Do you feel like your Pinterest strategy isn’t bringing the results you need?

 2: Claim your business account website

-Claiming your Pinterest account will give you access to a lot more useful tools on Pinterest.
+Claiming your Pinterest account will give you access to even more useful tools on Pinterest.

 For all the details, check out my free guide on how to claim your website on Pinterest in 5 minutes.